 How to Import Entries into Gravity Forms

 Here's a walkthrough of using Gravity Forms Import Entries plugin.
-With the plugin, you can import CSV or TSV files into Gravity Forms.
+With the plugin, you can import CSV files into Gravity Forms.

 1. Go to Gravity Forms' Import/Export Page

 2. Drag and drop or click to upload a CSV file

 3. Choose an existing form or create a new form

 4. If you choose an existing form, you'll see a list of your forms